We are asking you to have your say, by:

 • Digital Diabetes from a Patient Perspective

-by Beth, about 2 years ago
+by Beth, over 3 years ago

 My personal experience of wearable technology began when I was 10 years old, as a Type 1diabetic from the age of 10 weeks, I was provided with my first Insulin Pump tomanage my diabetes in 2007.